cryptpad/chainpad-listmap/README.md

 ### DeepProxy

-The list/map api exposes **DeepProy**, a submodule which is used internally for creating recursive proxies which execute a provided callback when modified.
+The list/map api exposes **DeepProxy**, a submodule which is used internally for creating recursive proxies which execute a provided callback when modified.

 For typical usage, users will not need to interact with DeepProxy, however, it is exposed in case you _do_ want access to its features.